 Ensure the correct ‘age-appropriate’ observation chart is used.
 In addition, ensure that observations are entered onto the correct chart by identifying the patient and their chart.
 The patient label is placed on the front of the chart and the patients’ surname, given name, and UR number must be written on the inside page (observations page).

 The child’s actual age and weight are to be recorded at the top of the chart.

 There are 3 distinct coloured ‘zones’ within the ViCTOR charts.

 The Orange zone is the first zone to signal that the patient may be deteriorating.
-It triggers the clinician to escalate care to the Nurse in Charge (at a minimum) to decide if a medical review or other emergency response is required.
+It triggers the clinician to escalate care to the AUM (at a minimum) to decide if a medical review or other emergency response is required.
 The Purple zone is the second and more concerning trigger and signals that the patient may be deteriorating or is seriously ill.
 If the patient is in the Purple zone, an emergency call must be initiated, that is, a Rapid Review or MET call.

 Remember, regardless of what zone the patient is in, if a staff member or parent is very worried about the child’s clinical state, initiate an emergency response.

 Haemoglobin-oxygen saturations (SpO2) should be written numerically in the allocated box.